 New patients are always welcome!
-Our goal is to provide you with the best medical care for your infant, child, or teenager on an ongoing basis, whether it be for routine, ill, or urgent care.
-We provide care for all children from newborns through teens to age 21.
-Routine physical exams are scheduled 1-2 weeks in advance depending on availability.
-For sick or urgent visits, we make every effort to see you the same day you call for an appointment.
+Our goal is to provide the best medical care for your infant, child, or teenager on an ongoing basis, whether it be for routine, ill, or urgent care.
+We provide care for all children from newborns to young adults through age 21.
+Routine physical exams are scheduled at least 1-2 weeks in advance depending on availability.
+For sick or urgent visits, we make every effort to see your child on the same day you call for an appointment.

 During regular office hours, we DO NOT accept “walk-ins” or “drop-ins” without an appointment.

 Should you come to the office without an appointment during regular office hours, we will do our best to schedule your child with the next available appointment.
 There can be a 1-2 hour wait before this availability occurs; therefore, we always encourage you to call for an appointment first.

 We are happy to answer any questions and to address any concerns that you may have about your child.
-Please call the office during office hours if your child becomes ill during the day, for non-urgent problems, for ongoing problems, and for routine child care issues (e.g. feeding, sleep, and behavior questions).
-Your doctor or a staff member will call you back with advice or will advise a future appointment if necessary.
-There will be a charge for all telephone advice provided outside of normal clinic hours.
+Please call the office during office hours if your child becomes ill during the day, or for non-urgent problems, ongoing problems, or routine child care issues (e.g. feeding, sleep, and behavior questions).
+Your doctor or a staff member will call you back with advice or to schedule an appointment if necessary.
+There will be a $35.00 charge for all telephone advice provided outside of normal clinic hours.

-It is the policy of our practice that all physicians and staff preserve the integrity and the confidentiality of protected health information (PHI) pertaining to our patients.
+Pursuant to federal regulations, it is the policy of SEBPMG that all physicians and staff must preserve the integrity and the confidentiality of protected health information (PHI) pertaining to our patients.
 The purpose of this policy is to ensure that our practice and its physicians and staff have the necessary medical and PHI to provide the highest quality medical care possible while protecting the confidentiality of the PHI of our patients to the highest degree possible.
-Patients should not be afraid to provide information to our practice and its physicians and staff for purposes of treatment, payment and healthcare operations (TPO).
+Patients can provide confidential information to our physicians and staff with full confidence that their protected health information will remain private and confidential.

 Red Flag Rules

-Per the Federal Trade Commission (FTC) effective August 1, 2009, businesses, including physician practices, will be required to implement identity theft prevention measures.
-At South East Bay Pediatrics these measures will include the following changes which will affect you directly:
+Per the Federal Trade Commission (FTC), businesses, including physician practices, are required to implement identity theft prevention measures.
+SEBPMG has implemented the following measures to verify identity:

 - Identity verification will be required at the time patients are checked into the office.
 Parents and/or legal guardians bringing patients in for an appointment will need to present a photo identification in order to be registered.

-- If parents are unable to bring their children in for an appointment and instead designate another adult (over 18 years of age) to serve as the child’s guardian during the appointment, parents are required to bring a signed Consent for Treatment by Designated Guardian Form and this form must be presented at the time of the visit.
-The designated guardian will need to bring appropriate photo identification for verification.
+- If parents and/or legal guardians are unable to bring their children in for an appointment and instead designate another adult (over 18 years of age) to serve as the child’s guardian during the appointment, parents must first sign a Consent for Treatment by Designated Guardian Form and this form must be presented at the time of the visit.
+The designated guardian will also need to bring valid photo identification to the visit.